Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Abstract

 \section{Abstract}

-A theoretical analysis and a practical solution to the fundamental problem of optimum perfect universal steganography of finite memoryless sources with a passive warden are provided.
-The theoretical analysis rests on the fact that Slepian's Variant~I permutation coding implements first-order perfect universal steganography with maximum embedding rate.
-The practical solution underlines the duality between perfect steganography with optimum embedding rate and lossless source coding with optimum compression rate, since it is shown that permutation coding can be implemented by means of adaptive arithmetic coding.
-A distance constraint between host signal and information-carrying signal must be observed in universal steganography, and thus an optimum tradeoff between embedding rate and embedding distortion must be achieved.
-Partitioned permutation coding is shown to be the solution to this problem.
-A practical implementation of partitioned permutation coding is given that performs close to an unattainable upper bound on the rate-distortion function of the problem.
+A solution to the problem of asymptotically optimum perfect universal steganography of finite memoryless sources with a passive warden is provided, which is then extended to contemplate a distortion constraint.
+The solution rests on the fact that Slepian's Variant~I permutation coding implements first-order perfect universal steganography of finite host signals with optimum embedding rate.
+The duality between perfect universal steganography with asymptotically optimum embedding rate and lossless universal source coding with asymptotically optimum compression rate is evinced in practice by showing that permutation coding can be implemented by means of adaptive arithmetic coding.
+Next, a distortion constraint between the host signal and the information-carrying signal is considered.
+Such a constraint is essential whenever real-world host signals with memory (e.g., images, audio, or video) are decorrelated to conform to the memoryless assumption.
+The constrained version of the problem requires trading off embedding rate and distortion.
+Partitioned permutation coding is shown to be a practical way to implement this trade-off, performing close to an unattainable upper bound on the rate-distortion function of the problem.